WtzLAS/gm_lanes/README.md

 ## Installation

+Prebuilt binaries can be found in `Actions` tab above.

 Put dll files into `garrysmod/lua/bin` and `lanes.lua` into `garrysmod/lua/includes/modules`.

 `lanes.lua` could be found in `lanes` repo under `src`.